UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

   the output of `git status` because there aren't any (new) changes to it.

-For our purposes, you can think of the **working tree** as the contents of the repository, just like you're used to thinking of files within a folder or its subfolders.
-Git is able to detect changes to files in the working tree (including if files have been added or removed, or that are in subfolders).
+For our purposes, you can think of the **working tree** as the contents of the repository, just like you're used to thinking of files within a folder or subfolders.
+Git is able to detect changes to files in the working tree, including those that are in subfolders of the repository root folder (or sub-subfolders, etc.)

 > ### Run `git status` often
 >
 > We're going to flag here that you should get into the habit of running
 > `git status` often.
 It's the primary way of seeing at a glance what state
-> your working tree is in and how it differs (or not) with the state
+> your working tree is in and how it differs (or not) with what was last
-> of the repository.
+> recorded in the repository.

 ## Adding and committing files